hbowie/practopian-v3/commonplace-book/People are happy to give away their most valuable asset.md

 Title:  People are happy to give away their most valuable asset

+Tags:   critical thinking

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: Yuval Noah Harari

 Date:   2018

-Tags: critical thinking

 Work Title: 21 Lessons for the 21st Century

 Work Pages: 79

 Date Added: 2018-11-12 14:35:22 -0800

 Body:

 At present, people are happy to give away their most valuable asset -- their personal data -- in exchange for free email services and funny cat videos.
 It's a bit like African and Native American tribes who unwittingly sold entire countries to European imperialists in exchange for colorful beads and cheap trinkets.